faraday-techno/auto-booker/docs/README.md

 _Extension will ignore loads under 'Similar Matches'._

+10. What if I do not need Auto Book feature?

+_You can certainly use it as a refresher, Auto Book is just one feature._

+11. Does extension work on non active tab?

+_No.
+It only works on a Active Tab.
+However, you can have multiple instance of browsers open so you can have multiple Active Tabs at the same time._

+_You can certainly use it as a refresher, Auto Book is just one feature._

-10. Where can I see the extension in Action?
+12. Where can I see the extension in Action?

 _You can find product demonstration in our youtube channel.
 [Youtube](https://www.youtube.com/channel/UCJud09aGrK02h5tU_I4xUAQ)_